Pioneering in Quantum Optics

 A Nobel Prize for the Attosecond!

-One billionth of a billionth of a second - ultrafast light pulses allow the direct and real time observation of the somewhat fastest processes in nature - the movement of electrons.
-For this masterstroke, Ferenc Krausz receives the Nobel Prize in Physics!
-Congratulations - we are so happy for you and it’s a privilege to have you in our institute!
+A billionth of a billionth of a second - ultrafast light pulses make it possible to study in real time some of the fastest processes in nature - the movement of electrons in atoms and molecules.
+Ferenc Krausz is awarded the Nobel Prize in Physics for this masterstroke.
+Our dearest congratulations!
+It is a privilege to have Ferenc Krausz at our institute.

 Newsroom